Star

 How We Minimize Risks:

-• Meticulous surgical technique ensuring optimal lens placement
+• Meticulous surgical technique using state-of-the-art equipment

 Refractive lens icon